Check Out These Dog Urine Removal

 The process outlined should have good results on a new carpet.

-Should any residual stain or odor remain, or if you are dealing with older damage, I have recommended an enzymatic cleaner and a strong odor neutralizer on this page.
+Should any residual stain or odor remain, or if you are dealing with older damage, I have recommended an enzymatic cleaner and a strong odor neutralizer above on this page.

 In my own experience, I purchased some dog urine removal products from my carpet installer, which worked well with the steps described above.